-Good health is a prerequisite to an enjoyable stay abroad and crucial while you are traveling.
-You may be exposed to unfamiliar climates, food, medicine, and health care systems.
-In many cases, a good measure of common sense and a healthy respect for your own body (and its limitations) will help to avoid medical problems.
+You may be exposed to unfamiliar climates, food, and health care systems.
+In many cases, a good measure of common sense and a healthy respect for your own body will help to avoid medical problems.
 A few preliminary precautions can spare you a good deal of unpleasantness.
-You can also use the World Health Organization as a resource for more information.
+Consult the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) for health information specific to international destinations.

 Medical and Dental Checkups

 Some countries require immunizations before allowing foreigners in.
 Some countries require a health screening by a local physician after you arrive in order to allow you to get a temporary residence permit.
-Your program provider should inform you of any required shots and inoculations prior to departing.
-To find out about specific inoculations that may be required to enter your host country or countries in which you may wish to travel, consult the travel clinic at the Student Health Service (4189 Westlawn, 319-335-8730).
-You may also contact the National Centers for Disease Control and Prevention (CDC) information hotline at 1-877-394-8747 (toll-free) or see the CDC website.
+Your program provider should inform you of any required vaccinations prior to departing.
+To find out about specific inoculations that may be required to enter your host country or countries in which you may wish to travel, consult your physician or the international travel clinic at Student Health Services (4189 Westlawn, 319-335-8730).
+For information about health risks and vaccination requirements for international destinations consult the CDC.

 Since many inoculations require more than one visit to the clinic or cannot be taken in combination with others, it is recommended that you begin your inquiries well in advance of your departure.